Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope: Projected Sensitivity with a Modified JWST Configuration

-The James Webb Space Telescope (JWST) stands as the cutting-edge space telescope, equipped with various detectors and versatile observation modes.
+When all the signals generated on the whole primary mirror can be detected, it's straightforward to determine the equivalent flux, which equals the total power of the signal divided by the area of the primary mirror.
+This means the equivalent flux is directly given by Eq.~\eqref{eq:Shigh_average_pol},

+This value, divided by the bandwidth, should be compared with the designed sensitivity of spectral flux density.
+The projection curves are shown as the red dashed curves in Fig.~\ref{fig:epsilonlim}.
+Since the faintest signal in JWST data is from the observation of the cold sky, we directly use this data as an estimation of the future ground test background, assuming the ground test will be performed with a background temperature comparable to the cosmic radio background.
+A lower background temperature would give us a stronger constraint on $\epsilon$.

 In our study, we harnessed data from 972 distinct observation projects to establish constraints on the Dark Photon-Dark Matter coupling constant.
-Out of these projects, 713 relied on the Near-Infrared Spectrograph (NIRSpec) [cite], while 259 made use of the Mid-Infrared Instrument (MIRI) [cite].
+Out of these projects, 713 relied on the Near-Infrared Spectrograph (NIRSpec) \cite{jakobsen2022near}, while 259 made use of the Mid-Infrared Instrument (MIRI) \cite{rieke2015mid}.
 It is worth noting that the data selected for analysis excludes background subtraction, ensuring its suitability for our research.

 The JWST data we collected from the Mikulski Archive for Space Telescopes (MAST) database~\cite{MAST_website} includes two crucial parameters: the measured spectral flux density, denoted as $\bar{O}_i$, and the associated statistical uncertainty, denoted as $\sigma_{\bar{O}_i}$.
-In our effort to establish upper limits on the coupling of Dark Photon with the Standard Model electromagnetic current, denoted as $\epsilon$, we followed the data analysis approach detailed in previous works~\cite{Cowan_2011, PhysRevLett.130.181001, An:2023wij}.
+In our effort to establish upper limits on $\epsilon$, the coupling of dark photon with the Standard Model electromagnetic current, we followed the data analysis approach detailed in previous works~\cite{Cowan_2011, PhysRevLett.130.181001, An:2023wij}.

-To provide a concise overview, we summarize the key aspects of our method here, while reserving more detailed information for Appendix A. Our analysis begins by applying a local polynomial function to model the background surrounding a selected frequency bin, $i_0$, while considering neighboring bins.
+To provide a concise overview, we summarize the key aspects of our data-analysis method here, while reserving more detailed information for Appendix \ref{appendix:data_analysis}.
+Our analysis begins by applying a local polynomial function to model the background surrounding a selected frequency bin, $i_0$, while considering neighboring bins.
 We estimate systematic uncertainties by comparing data deviations to the background fit.
-Next, we introduce a hypothetical Dark Photon Dark Matter signal with a strength denoted as $S$ at the specific bin, $i_0$.
+Next, we introduce a hypothetical DPDM-induced signal with a strength denoted as $S$ at the specific bin, $i_0$.
 This allows us to construct a likelihood function, $L$, that incorporates $S$ into the comparison between data and the background function.
 Nuisance parameters are introduced to account for the coefficients of the background polynomial function.